 We are the Tegel Projekt GmbH

-The state of Berlin has commissioned Tegel Projekt GmbH with developing and managing Berlin TXL – The Urban Tech Republic and the Schumacher Quarter.
-The state-owned company employs 41 people (as of November 2019).
-They work on revising the master plan; brand development; planning for building construction, as well as for technical, energy, and traffic infrastructure; sales preparation; and the communication of the project to the public.
+The State of Berlin has commissioned Tegel Projekt GmbH with the development and management of Berlin TXL – the Urban Tech Republic, and of Schumacher Quartier.
+This state-owned company employs 41 people (as of November 2019).
+Their work includes review of the master plan and brand development, the plans for the building construction, and the technical, energy, and transport infrastructure, as well as sales planning, and project communications with the general public.

 The Urban Tech Republic will have up to 1,000 large and small companies with approximately 20,000 employees engaged in research, development, and production.

 And more than 2,500 students will move into the former terminal building along with the renowned Beuth University of Applied Sciences.
 Berlin TXL focuses on those aspects needed to sustain the growing cities of the 21st century: the efficient use of energy, sustainable construction, environmentally-friendly mobility, recycling, the networked management of systems, clean water, and the use of new materials.